chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

 ```

 ### isSource and isSink
 Now that we've defined our source and sink, we can start writing our dataflow query.
-Copying over the sample code from earlier, all we need to do is populate the isSource and isSink predicates:
+Copy over the codeql dataflow syntax from earlier, and do some renaming so your query looks like the following:

 ```
 import csharp

-module MyFlowConfiguration implements DataFlow::ConfigSig {
+module FlowsFromInsufficientSizeToRSACreation implements DataFlow::ConfigSig {
   predicate isSource(DataFlow::Node source) {
     ...
   }